Easily estimate vital signs from video

 To ensure accurate vital signs estimation, follow these guidelines:

-• Video compression can destroy the vitals signal.
-Use as little video compression as possible.
+- Video compression can destroy the vitals signal.
+If you need to encode the video before using the VitalLens API, use as little video compression as possible.

 These guidelines are informed by our study in which we investigated how environmental factors such as the above impact estimation accuracy of VitalLens.